• Skip to primary navigation

 If using a brand with only one large sheet like Jus-Rol, divide it into an even number of equal-sized rectangles - for example, 10 or 12 pieces total.
 You'll need pairs so each bottom piece has a matching top to seal the filling inside.

-• Assemble: Place a slice of guava paste (and a bit of vegan cream cheese, if using) in the center of the rectangles, leaving about ¼ inch of space on the sides of the guava filling.
-However, if you want some of the filling peeking out on the sides like they do at some Cuban bakeries, extend the guava all the way to the edges on two sides and only seal the other two.
+• Assemble: Place a couple of slices of guava paste (and a bit of vegan cream cheese, if using) in the center of the rectangles, leaving about ¼ inch of space around the guava filling.
+However, if you want some of the filling peeking out on the sides like they do at some Cuban bakeries, extend the guava all the way to the edges on two opposing sides and only seal the other two.

 • Seal the deal: Top each with another piece of pastry.
 Use a fork to crimp the edges and poke a few small holes with a knife on top so steam can escape.